YOLOX vs. YOLOv8: A Technical Comparison

 Architecture and Key Features

-- High Accuracy: Achieves competitive accuracy, particularly with larger model variants like YOLOX-x.
+- High Accuracy: YOLOX delivers competitive mAP scores, particularly with its larger model variants.

 Ideal Use Cases

-- Edge Deployment: Smaller variants like YOLOX-Nano and YOLOX-Tiny are suitable for deployment on devices with limited computational power.
+- Edge Deployment: Smaller variants like YOLOX-Nano are designed for resource-constrained devices.

 - Authors: Glenn Jocher, Ayush Chaurasia, and Jing Qiu